-It employs a dual-camera system with a 16-megapixel main sensor and a 24-megapixel monochrome sensor.
+On the back, the phone employs a dual-camera system with a 16-megapixel main sensor and a 24-megapixel monochrome sensor.
 Both lenses have an f/1.8 aperture.

-If you do decide you would like to get one, the Honor 10 will go on sale immediately across Europe with a set price of 449 Euro (roughlt $540) for the 128GB version, or, alternatively, 399 Euro for 65GB.
+The Honor 10 will go on sale immediately across Europe with a set price of 449 Euro (roughly $540) for the 128GB version, or, alternatively, 399 Euro ($460) for 65GB.

 We’ll be checking this phone out at Mobile World Congress Shanghai so look out for our hands-on demo!